 - Opportunities.
 Having a solid idea of your brand allows you to discover and exploit opportunities that you may have never been able to see otherwise.

-With a clearly defined brand identity and strategy, your business or organization would know what it is, what inspires it, and where it was going.
+With a clearly defined brand identity and strategy, your business or organization would know what it is, what inspires it, and where it is going.
 It would have a clear sense of whom it needed to be speaking to and how to manage and execute its communications.
 It would know what it believes and what makes it unique.
 It would be more effective and efficient in its business development efforts and delighting customers.
 It would have the strategic advantage and a roadmap for growth into the future.

 And those are all wonderful things.